Tang Xianhu: As Athlete

 As the People's Republic of China had not yet joined the United Nations in the 1960s.
 The International Badminton Federation (IBF) only recognises the membership of the Chinese Taipei Badminton Association, so Tang and others cannot represent China in international competitions.

-In 1963, China and Indonesia joined some countries to hold the Games of the New Emerging Forces (GANEFO) in Jakarta and Tang was able to participate in the international competition for the first time and won the men's singles gold medal and the men's team silver medal.
+In 1963, China and Indonesia joined some countries to hold the Games of the New Emerging Forces (GANEFO) in Jakarta and Tang was able to participate in the international competition for the first time and won the men's singles and the men's team gold medals.
 In 1965, Tang visited Denmark with the Chinese badminton team and played friendly matches with the Danish team.
 He defeated Erland Kops, then the reigning All England men's singles champion easily with the score of 15-5, 15-0.
 The Chinese also defeated several of the most powerful countries in the world of badminton at that time, in both Asia and Europe, but because they could not officially participate in international competitions, fans called the Chinese representatives as the "Uncrowned King" of badminton.
 In 1966, Tang won three titles, men's team, men's doubles and men's singles at the Asian Games of the New Emerging Forces in Cambodia.

 In 1974, the Chinese Badminton Association officially became a member of the Asian Badminton Federation.
 Representing China, Tang won the men's team gold medal and the men's doubles and mixed doubles bronze medals in the 7th Asian Games badminton competition held in the same year.
 From 1963 to 1975, Tang was known to be undefeated in international competitions.
 In 1978, in addition to winning the men's team and men's doubles silver medals at the 8th Asian Games, Tang also won the mixed doubles gold medal with Zhang Ailing.

 In 1979, Tang retired from competitive badminton at the age of 37 because of his old age, lack of physical capacity as well as already had successors in place.